 And in saying this, it's all too easy for us to think about leaders like Lincoln almost as "mythological creatures", separate from the rest of humanity and empowered by some mysterious quality that smoothes their path towards inevitable success.
-This is the view of leadership that many people have traditionally taken: That leaders are marked out for leadership from early on in their lives, and that if you're not a leader, there's little that you can do to become one.
+This is the traditional view of leadership: that leaders are marked out for leadership from early on in their lives, and that if you're not a leader, there's little that you can do to become one.

-This section of Mind Tools helps you start finding and developing these leadership qualities within yourself.
+This section of Mind Tools helps you make a start in finding and developing leadership qualities within yourself.

-Our first tools help you assess your current leadership skills, and explore your motivation to lead – without a strong motivation to lead, you'll struggle to improve your skills or become an effective leader.
-However, if you HAVE to lead even if you lack an intrinsic motivation to do so, our Leadership Motivation Tools article gives you some useful techniques you can use to build your motivation.
+Our first tools help you assess your current leadership skills, and explore your motivation to lead – without this, you'll struggle to improve your skills or become an effective leader.
+However, if you have to lead, even if you lack an intrinsic motivation to do so, our Leadership Motivation Tools article gives you some useful techniques you can use to build your motivation.

 We move on to look at how you can harness ethical sources of leadership power, and think about the many different ways in which you can choose to lead.
-With these articles, you'll learn how to identify useful leadership styles... and spot approaches that will probably fail.
+With these articles, you'll learn how to identify useful leadership styles... and also spot approaches that are likely to fail.

 We round the articles out by looking at, among others, the popular subject of emotional intelligence; and we'll see how developing it can help you become an exceptionally successful leader.

 To follow these articles in sequence, click the "Next Article" links below each one.
 Enjoy this section of Mind Tools!

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Click here for more, subscribe to our free newsletter, or become a member for just $1.